 These damages are intended to punish a defendant for particularly reckless and egregious conduct that caused an accident, injuries or a death.
 These are limited to a sum equal to three times the amount of any compensatory damages, or $500,000 dollars, whichever is greater.
 To recover punitive damages, you generally need to show that the at-fault party was reckless, such as driving drunk or driving on the wrong side of the road.

-Contact a Tampa Accident Lawyer.
+Contact A Tampa Accident Lawyer.